 As the selling point of your essay, an introduction should invoke curiosity and invite the reader to keep reading through your essay.
 Therefore, it is necessary to use the right wording in your introduction.

-What is the Purpose of an introduction?
+What is the purpose of an introduction in essay writing?

-The intro is the best opportunity to convince your audience that you have something worthwhile to say.
+The intro paragraph is the best opportunity to convince your audience that you have something worthwhile to say.

 Its roles include: